RodZill4/material-maker/doc/_sources/shader_nodes.rst.txt

 want to define interesting default inputs for your nodes, so it is possible to see their effect without connecting the inputs (the screenshot above is the Blend filter and has a vertical and an horizontal gradient as default inputs).

+The "Function" checkbox changes the way the code is generated for this input.
+When set to true, the input is generated as a function and can be used in the *Instance functions* section.
+If the parameter is false, the input code is inlined. is is not advised to set this parameter to true when not required, because generating functions can have an impact on performance.

 In shader code, inputs are used as functions that take a single **vec2** parameter.
 For example **$myinput(2.0*$uv+vec2(0.2, 0.3))** refers to **myinput**, scaled and translated.